-Osinbajo: I Hired Those With Desire to Fix Nigeria
+Osinbajo: I Hired Those with Desire to Fix Nigeria

 Vice President Yemi Osinbajo has explained that his desire to make Nigeria better, alongside President Muhammadu Buhari, in the last eight years, was the reason why he specifically hired those who have the desire to fix Nigeria.

-Osinbajo, who stated this in Abuja at a valedictory dinner organised in his honour by his staff, was accompanied to the dinner by his wife, Dolapo Osinbajo, whom he described as “my most potent weapon.”
+Osinbajo stated this in Abuja at a valedictory dinner organised in his honour by his staff.

+The outgoing vice president was accompanied to the dinner by his wife, Dolapo, whom he described as “my most potent weapon.”

-According to him: “I’m honoured to have worked with such incredible people; everyone put in exceptional hard work.
+According to him, “I’m honoured to have worked with such incredible people; everyone put in exceptional hard work.
 I personally interviewed most of you that worked with me.
-I wanted people who had a heart for this country, a genuine love and concern about the progress of this nation.
+I wanted people who had a heart for this country, genuine love and concern about the progress of this nation.
 Eight years have gone by very quickly, I must say.
-Here we are today a few days to the inauguration.
+Here we are today, a few days before the inauguration.
 There are many great experiences, great things that have happened and I’m glad we’ve come this far.”

-With a thankful heart, Osibanjo also recalled how God saved him and 11 others with him from the helicopter crash on February 2, 2019, in Kogi State.
+With a thankful heart, Osinbajo also recalled how God saved him and 11 others with him from the helicopter crash on February 2, 2019, in Kogi State.

 He also recalled a similar chopper forced landing in Gwagwalada in June 2018.

-At the end of the dinner, the Vice President was also presented with gifts at the dinner event including hand written valedictory notes from staff members.
+At the end of the dinner, the vice president was also presented with gifts, including handwritten valedictory notes from staff members.